-No. Default GIS Attribute Name Description Туре Read G IS Table Links Command 1 Source Filename (and path if needed) of the file containing the tabular data.
+No. Default GIS Attribute Name Description Read G SIS Table Links Command 1 Source Filename (and path if needed) of the file containing the tabular data.
 Must be a comma or space delimited text file such as a .csv file.
 Char(50) 2 Туре Two characters defining the type of table link.
 "XZ": Cross-section XZ profile (can include horizontal variations in resistance).
 The first column is the distance column, and the second the elevation column.
 Other optional columns are described under the Flags attribute below.
 "CS" or "HW": Cross-section hydraulic properties table.
 The first two columns must be elevation and width.
 Optional flags are described under the Flags attribute below.
-Char(2) 3 Flags Optional flags are as follows: Char(8)

-No. Default GIS Attribute Name Description Туре Read GIS Table Links Command XZ Tables: "R", "M" or "N": The relative resistance (Column 3) is used to vary the bed resistance value (Manning's n) across the section.
+Char(2) 3 Flags Optional flags are as follows: XZ Tables: "R", "M" or "N": The relative resistance (Column 3) is used to vary the bed resistance value (Manning's n) across the section.
 Specify an "R" flag for relative resistance factor, an "M" flag to use a material number or an "N" flag for a Manning's n value.
 "P": The position values (Column 4) are used to indicate whether an XZ point is left bank (1), mainstream (2) or right bank (3).
 P values must be entered as 1, 2 or 3.
-See Section 5.10.1.1.4.
+See Section 5.10.1.1.4 .
 "A": The addition values (Column 5) are used to raise or lower the Z value - this is useful, for example, for modelling siltation or erosion of a cross-section, raising, or adding blocked rails to, a weir cross-section, etc. "E" or "T": Specify an "E" to use effective area or a "T" to use total area when calculating the flow area (see Section 5.10.3 and Flow Area).
 If neither is specified, the global value set using Flow Area is used.
-CS or HW Tables: "A": Flow area (Column 3) "P": Wetted perimeter (Column 4) "F" or "N": Vertical change in resistance (Column 5).
-Use "F" for a multiplication factor and "N" for a Manning's n value.
-4 Column_1 Optional.
+CS or HW Tables: "A": Flow area (Column 3) "P": Wetted perimeter (Column 4) Char(8) "F" or "N": Vertical change in resistance (Column 5).
+Use "F" for a multiplication factor and "N" for a Manning's n value."E": Effective flow width (Column 6) 4 Column_1 Optional.
 Identifies a label in the Source file that is the header for the first column of data.
 Values are read from the first number encountered below the label until a non-number value, blank line or end of the file is encountered.
-If this field is left blank, the first column of data in the Source file is used.
-Char(20) 5 Column_2 Optional.
-Identifies a label in the Source file that is in the header for the second column of data.
-If this field is left blank, the next column of data after Column_1 is used.
-Char(20) 6 Column_3 Optional.
-Identifies a label in the Source file that is in the header for the third column of data.
-If this field is left blank, the second column of data after Column_1 is used.
-Char(20) 7 Column_4 Optional.
-Defines the fourth column of data.
-Char(20) 8 Column_5 Optional.
-Defines the fifth column of data.
-Char(20) 9 Column_6 Optional.
-Defines the sixth column of data.
 Char(20)